Practical Example: Creating a Variable/Step Dice System

 While your system may work differently, hopefully the concepts of this example can apply to your system and help you create your own version of the same.

-For experienced users, you may also be aware that there are many ways to accomplish the same result on TTM.
+For experienced users, you may also be aware that there are many ways to accomplish the same result on Hedron.
 For this guide, we will take an approach that focuses on:

 • Simplicity: Making it easy to follow what's going on.